umass-cs-377/file-io-performance-lab/README.md

 dd if=/dev/urandom of=testfile.bin bs=1M count=100
 ```

 This will generate a file named `testfile.bin` in your work directory.
 Use `ls -lh` to make sure the file is created and the size is correct.
+Don’t forget to delete it after you finish this lab.

 # Step 2: Reads with Different Block Sizes